Uses a Syslog source, memory channel, and Avro sink in Apache Flume

 this workload isn't limited to ssh-related events.
 You'll get every syslog

-namenode unit.
+event from the namenode unit.
 Happy logging!